philc/book-notes/engineering/thinking in systems - donella meadows.md

     * "Physical structure is crucial in a system, but is rarely a leverage point, because changing it is rarely quick or simple.
 The leverage point is in proper design in the first place.
 After the structure is built, the leverage is in understanding its limitations and bottlenecks."
-  * Delays - the lengths of time relative to the rates of system changes
+  * Delays: the lengths of time relative to the rates of system changes
     * Delays can be in the observable state of a stock, or our response to it.
 Delays cause oscillations around the goal.
     * This is a low-leverage lever because delays are not usually changeable.
 "Things take as long